gardsa/weather-web-app/README.md

 I set up the project with TypeScript from the beginning, using the CRA documentation to add the correct packages and configuration.
 I built all my components using TypeScript, and used types to define my component properties and enums where applicable for set values.
 I found an [npm package](https://www.npmjs.com/package/openweathermap-ts) for OpenWeather that provided some types I was going to use for the API response.
 However, it seems the package was not up-to-date with the response returned from the API provided in the task document, so I copied the types from one of the package files and amended the types to fit the correct response.

 ### Instructions to run assignment locally

+_If applicable, please provide us with the necessary instructions to run your solution._

 Install the dependencies: